-Building on this, I am taking part in a CIVIS taught course (Blended Intensive Programme) on In/transitive Modernities hosted at the University of Athens (in-person phase April 2023).
+Building on this, I took part in a CIVIS taught course (Blended Intensive Programme) on In/transitive Modernities hosted at the University of Athens (in-person phase April 2023).

-February-May 2023 I will also be teaching and co-leading on a BIP led by Raluca Bibiri at the University of Bucharest on the theme of CARE (Care, Agency, Repair, Engagement) through culture.
+I will also taught and co-designed a BIP led by Raluca Bibiri at the University of Bucharest on the theme of CARE (Care, Agency, Repair, Engagement) through culture.

 CIVIS courses are open to students across member institutions.
 For more information, see https://civis.eu/en/civis-courses